-Charles Snyder Raw #128 – Troubleshooting Traffic Growth.
+Troubleshooting Traffic Growth – Charles Snyder Raw #124.
 So I’m still feeling a bit under the weather and my voice isn’t quite back to normal yet.
 Since I still have some recordings that I made while in the Philippines, here’s another one for today.
-This time I am answering a question from Reim in reference to her website traffic.
-Here is her full question:
+This time I am answering a question from Reim about her website traffic.

-I no longer answer questions like Troubleshooting Traffic Growth on Quora.
+PLEASE NOTE: I no longer answer questions like Troubleshooting Traffic Growth on Quora.
 There are no checks and balances in place for the rampant censorship by some moderators.
 And to make matters worse, inquiries about the anonymous censorship that goes on there have yet to see any reply.
-I will continue to help others, I just won’t be wasting my time on that website.
-Say Goodbye Quora!
+Since that is the case, I will continue to help others, I just won’t be wasting my time on that website.
+So Say Goodbye Quora!

 P.S.
 If you find our articles and videos to be entertaining and educational, take a moment to join at ROI-Ninjas Weekly Kicks.
 It’s free and it’s just one email, once per week.
 There’s no obligation or purchase necessary and you can unsubscribe at any time.
 Just click on the banner below now to get started.

 Charles is the owner of C. E. Snyder Marketing LLC.
 His background includes 30+ years in the fire service.
 Since 1999, he has also become a published author and a public speaker from 2004 on.
 He is widely respected as the “go-to” guy for Digital Marketing, websites, and SEO, recently being recognized with the 2020 Best of Lancaster in Digital Marketing Award.

 Charles is also known as “The Marketing Ninja” and is a serial entrepreneur.
 His favorite quote is “Make Stuff Happen!”
 Also, his personal interests include spending time with Ann, his fiancee, playing the occasional video game, and growing mutant eyebrow hairs since getting on the wrong side of 50 years old.